paularmstrong/swig/docs/custom-tags.md

     };
     exports.mytag.ends = true;

-To parse the inner content of a tag for outputting:
+To parse the inner content of a tag for outputting, use `parser.compile.call(this, indent)`:

     exports.mytag = function (indent) {
         var myArg = parser.parseVariable(this.args[0]),